paulmcfe/research-bot/research-bot-03/README.md

 ## How It Works

-### Multi-Agent Pipeline

-ResearchBot v6 processes queries through a coordinated multi-agent workflow:

-1. **Research Coordinator** (Supervisor)
-   - Receives the user's research question
-   - Delegates to specialist agents in sequence
-   - Delivers the final synthesized response

-2. **Query Analyst**
-   - Analyzes the complexity of the query
-   - For simple questions: confirms direct search is sufficient
-   - For complex questions: breaks them into 2-3 focused sub-questions
-   - Example: "Why did Vapor Labs fail and what lessons were learned?" → separate queries for each aspect

-3. **Document Researcher**
-   - Executes searches against the knowledge base
-   - Uses the `search_documents` tool to retrieve relevant content
-   - Compiles key findings with source references

-4. **Report Writer**
-   - Synthesizes all research findings into a coherent response
-   - Cites sources using [Source 1], [Source 2], etc.
-   - Notes conflicting information and acknowledges gaps

-### Document Processing

-1. **Loading**: Text files (.txt) are loaded from the `./documents` directory at startup
+1. **Document Loading**: Text files are loaded and split into chunks using `RecursiveCharacterTextSplitter`
-2. **Chunking**: Documents are split into 1000-character chunks with 200-character overlap
-3. **Embedding**: Each chunk is embedded using `text-embedding-3-small` (1536 dimensions)
+2. **Embedding**: Each chunk is embedded using OpenAI's `text-embedding-3-small` model
-4. **Storage**: Embeddings are stored in an in-memory Qdrant vector database (COSINE distance)
+3. **Vector Storage**: Embeddings are stored in an in-memory Qdrant collection
+4. **Agent Tools**: LangChain agent has access to:
+   - `search_documents`: Semantic search across all documents
+   - `get_more_context`: Retrieve additional information from specific sources
+5. **Query Processing**: User questions are processed by the agent, which uses tools to find relevant information

 ## API Documentation